NakulJain-git/Sorting_Algorithms_Visualiser/README.md

 Sorting Algorithms Visualiser

-This is a personal project used to show comparisons between various sorting algorithms in dynamic manner.
+This is a personal project used to show comparisons between various Sorting algorithms in dynamic manner.

-It uses technologieslike HTML,CSS,Javascript.
+It uses technologies like HTML,CSS,Javascript.